Why Tumaini International

 No Orphanages or Group Homes

 Our approach is Extended Family Care.
 We do not run orphanages or a foster care program.
 Instead, we encourage the surviving extended family members to care for their orphaned relatives in their homes and provide assistance in that setting.
 This approach allows the children to live in their familiar environment and limit the challenges of adjusting to new a setting.
 Through this model, most children live with their grandparents, aunts, uncles, older siblings and sometimes even neighbors.
-This helps to make the transition from sponsorship to adulthood as seamless as possible.
+This approach helps to make the transition from sponsorship to adulthood as seamless as possible.

 See Your Impact